Code of Ethics

 All non-pharmacist personnel engaged in the pharmacy profession are strongly encouraged to comply with the code.
 Employers are encouraged to include the code as part of the employee induction process.

-The PSA’s Code of Professional Conduct from 1998 has been revised to reflect:
+The PSA’s Code of Professional Conduct from 1998 was revised to reflect:

 - changes in legislation, changes to the health care landscape and evolution of professional pharmacy practice